7 Things a Man Needs to Know About Marriage

 Just like great quarterbacks serve receivers, and great receivers serve quarterbacks, we need to be investors, not childish consumers, takers, or complainers.
 We are to model ourselves after Jesus, the ultimate relationship investor.
 He is the definition of a man: responsible, initiating, courageous, self-sacrificing, healing, peacemaking, justice-doing, others-centered rather than self-centered, loving others in ways that add value and nobility to them.

-Before he is married, a great husband will be a relationship investor who will build friendship that adds value into the life a young woman, her self-esteem, and her potential to serve God.
+Before he is married, a great husband will be a relationship investor who will build friendship that adds value into the life of a young woman, her self-esteem, and her potential to serve God.
 He will channel his sexual desires and expression into devotion to God and commitment to one wife for life.
 He will marry and be sexually exclusive—only having eyes, imagination, and sexual intimacy with one woman.

 We should be asking ourselves this question daily: “Would I want to marry me?”